-You will find outlines of the KDF Bridges’ policies (our rules), process (what happens during a match) and recruitment requirements (more rules!).
+To start the training, set aside some quiet time to do the exercises that are included in this training session.
 Being a Support Volunteer is a job that requires empathy and a commitment to listening to other families, not acting on their behalf.
-Most people possess the empathy but some have a difficult time with the passive role Support Volunteers must take.
-In the event that your specific skills don’t meet the requirements, we will decline your request to join the program.
-If we decline your participation, you will have an opportunity to discuss my reason for this decision, but it is final.
+Most people possess empathy, but some have a difficult time with the passive role Support Volunteers must take.
+If your specific skills don’t meet the requirements, we will decline your request to join the program.
+If we decline your participation, you can request to discuss the reason(s) for this decision.

-Travelling Back in Time
+Traveling Back in Time

 Now, a word about confidentiality.
 One of the common initial reactions described by parents of children with special health care needs is a feeling of isolation.
 But there is a vibrant and sometimes overlapping community of parents of children with special health care needs that we are a part of.
 We get to know one another at awareness and educational events, via online communities, and locally.
-Whether you have a match request from a neighbor, a friends relative or a complete stranger the fact of the request and the content of it is confidential.
+Whether you have a match request from a neighbor, a friends relative, or a complete stranger, the fact of the request and the content of it is confidential.

 We would like to thank you for volunteering to share your experiences on behalf of the Kawasaki Disease Foundation and the future families you will help on their journey.